Best Offshore Developers in 2026: Why I Bet on the Philippines (A CEO’s Honest Case)

 How to hire the best offshore developers in the Philippines

 When people ask me how to hire offshore developers, my answer is always the same: hire a dedicated team, not a project handoff.
 You want dedicated offshore developers who work directly for you on a long-term basis, the same way an in-house hire would, just based in the Philippines.
+It also helps to walk in knowing what Filipino engineers actually earn, so your offer lands at the top of the local market.

 Be realistic about the time zone.
 The Philippines is about 14 hours ahead of the central US, so you don’t get the natural overlap you’d get from Latin America.
 What you get is overlap by design.
 Most of our clients run a half-day overlap of four to six hours, which turns out to be plenty, and some teams work full US hours.